 -

-To request : PDF of the Halal certificate (no., validity, scope: product/site), complete list of ingredients (including capsule/excipients), description of the process (solvents, cleaning).
+To request: PDF of the Halal certificate (no., validity, scope: product/site), complete list of ingredients (incl. capsule/excipients), description of the process (solvents, cleaning).

-A shilajit can be kosher if the manufacturing is supervised by a kashrut organization (hechshér) covering ingredients , processes , equipment , packaging and, if applicable, Passover .
+Shilajit can be Kosher if its manufacturing is supervised by a kashrut organization (hechshér) covering ingredients, process, equipment, packaging, and, if applicable, Passover.

 3.2 Sensitive points